Kim Ngân Pagoda Entrance Gate

 Kim Ngân Pagoda Entrance

-Kim Ngân Pagoda is located in Chi Phong Ancient Village on 2000m² of land that connects the East and West citadels of the ancient Hoa Lu capital.
-Legend has it that the pagoda was original constructed as the warehouse for King Le Dai Hanh’s bullion and hence gained the name Golden Temple of Ngân.
+Kim Ngân Pagoda is located in Chi Phong, on 2000m² of land that connects the East and West citadels of the ancient Hoa Lu capital.
+Legend has it that the pagoda was original constructed as the warehouse for King Le Dai Hanh’s bullion.
+Hence the name Golden Temple of Ngân.
 (Kim means “golden” in Vietnamese).
-To the more altruistic it is sometimes known as the Đại Vân Pagoda as it is located at the foot of the Đại Vân Mountain.
+To the more altruistic it is also known as the Đại Vân Pagoda as it is located at the foot of the Đại Vân Mountain.

 After the assassination of Dinh Bo Linh and his oldest son, his six year old son was elevated as his successor.
 Such a young King was unacceptable to many and so the widowed Queen Duong Van Nga married her former husband’s military commander, General Le Hoan.
 The boy king promptly abdicated and Le Hoan became ruler in his place, taking the title of Emperor Lê Đại Hành and founding the Le Dynasty (981-1005).
 Such is love, war and politics.